-To obtain access to your system:
+To reset your system password:

-- 1. In the System Key field enter the 10-digit system key located on the bottom of your gateway. - In the Enter New Password field, enter a new system password.
-In the Confirm New Password field, reenter the system password. - 3.
-In the Enter Your Hint field, enter an appropriate hint as described under "Setting a System Password" on page 6. - 4.
+- 1. Contact technical support and provide the 20-digit key listed on the Reset System Password screen.
+A support representative will provide you with a temporary password. - 2.
+In the Enter Temporary Password field, enter the temporary password provided by the technical support representative.
+You must enter the temporary password within 15 minutes of speaking with technical support. - 3.
+In the Enter New Password field, enter a new system password of your choosing. - 4.
+In the Confirm New Password field, re-enter the system password. - 5.
+In the Enter Your Hint field, enter an appropriate hint as described under "Setting a System Password" on page 7. - 6.
 Click Submit.